 UFOs

 Put simply, UFOs are any strange, flying object in the sky that can’t be immediately identified or explained.
-Research has shown that UFOs are definitely real, though this doesn’t mean that they’re alien spaceships.
+Research has shown that UFOs are real, though this doesn’t mean that they’re alien spaceships.

 However, what we do know with regard to the possible link between UFOs and aliens is that there are huge numbers of potentially habitable worlds in our milky way galaxy.
-In fact, NASA’s Kepler space telescope suggests that 50% of the sun-like stars in our universe could harbour rocky planets with life potential.
+In fact, NASA’s Kepler space telescope suggests that 50% of the sun-like stars in our universe could support rocky planets with life potential.

 You might want to start by reading about some of the most credible UFO sightings over the years on the History website.
-And if you’d like to delve deeper, Udemy has an excellent course on the subject.
+And, if you’d like to delve deeper, Udemy has an excellent course on the subject.

 7. Capitals of the world